-Christoph Becker is an Assistant Professor at the Faculty of Information at the University of Toronto.
+Christoph Becker is Associate Professor at the Faculty of Information at the University of Toronto.
 As Director of the Digital Curation Institute, he brings together graduate students, appointed fellows, faculty colleagues and partners at the university’s library to conduct research at the intersection of digital curation and systems design, supported by grant-funded state-of-the-art facilities.

 He has published widely in the fields of digital curation and preservation, software systems, and digital libraries; created award-winning decision support tools for scalable digital preservation in collaboration with international consortia of universities, cultural heritage organizations and commercial partners; and developed open methods to evaluate digital preservation processes and capabilities.